 But the Python idiom also uses this for code which is not acting in an exception context.
-Say for example we want to find the index of the number 8 in the list z and if there is no such number, to first add it to the list.
-We could do it this way:
+Say for example we want to find the index of the number 8 in the list z, with the provision that if there is no such number, to first add it to the list.
+The "ordinary" way would be something like this: